sjmulder/urlrewrite-safari/Readme.md

 URL Rewrite for Safari
 ======================

-An extension that lets you redirect Safari for specific URLs
+An extension that lets you redirect Safari for specific URLs.

 Usage